cpriest/SnapLinksPlus/DevNotes.md

  - ~~Add LABEL support (checkboxes, radio button, etc)~~
  - ~~Add selection of "highest" radio button~~
  - ~~Switch to using pub/sub model and de-couple the various parts~~
+ - Create Updated Plugin Page
+ - Setup site using Jekyll
  - Add Options GUI
- - Better handling of label placement (separate from sizing rect)
+ - Better handling of label placement (separate from sizing rect, above <SVG> Element)
  - Highlight "greatest of types" elements differently than elements which do not meet the greatest of.
     eg: 3 Buttons and 1 Anchor lassoed, the 3 Buttons would be highlighted in green vs the Anchor being highlighted in grey
  - ~~Move Inline Styles to Document \<STYLE> block~~